-More often than not, outdoor lighting is an after thought on new home build construction projects.
+More often than not, new home outdoor lighting is an afterthought on new build construction projects.
 It shouldn’t be.
 Exterior lighting is an important considerations when building a new home.
-Working with a professional outdoor lighting designer during the build phase will ensure the exterior lighting is not an afterthought and doing so could help you save money on unnecessary outdoor lighting your builder or electrician is suggesting.
+Working with a professional outdoor lighting designer during the build phase will ensure the exterior lighting is not an afterthought and doing so could help you save money on unnecessary outdoor lighting your builder or electrician suggests.

 Pre-Wire/Rough-In for Low Voltage Outdoor Lighting